Reserving a Room

 Q. What are the requirements to stay at a Fisher House?
 How do I reserve a room?

 A. Fisher Houses are given to the military services and Department of Veterans Affairs as a gift, and the commander or director of each medical center where the houses are located are responsible for establishing the eligibility, priorities, and selection criteria.
-Please communicate directly with a Fisher House manager for the requirements at a specific house from the "Locations" section of our web site.
+Please communicate directly with a Fisher House manager for the requirements at a specific house from the "Current Houses" section of our web site.

 Q. Is there a charge to stay at a Fisher House?

 A. No. Fisher Houses at VA medical centers do not charge a room fee; and effective October 1, 2006, all room fees for guest families at all Army, Navy, and Air Force Fisher Houses are paid by Fisher House Foundation.

 Q. I have seen statements that no government funds are used for the program.
 Is this true?